Limited Time Offer

 Here are a few tips on how to make sure that your employee feedback is actionable:

-1. Give Feedback Promptly
+1. Give feedback promptly

 The sooner you give feedback, the sooner your employees can take action.
 That’s why you need to provide feedback in a timely fashion.
 For instance, if you notice that an employee isn’t utilizing all resources available to them when completing their projects, you can give them some informal feedback that directs them to the necessary resources they should be using.